Indications

 During treatment, make sure you talk to your healthcare team before you begin to take any new medication.

-See additional Important Safety Information below
+See additional Important Safety Information below.

-For patients taking ELIQUIS for atrial fibrillation: stopping ELIQUIS increases your risk of having a stroke.
+Stopping ELIQUIS increases your risk of having a stroke.

 Bleeding

-ELIQUIS can cause bleeding, which can be serious, and rarely may lead to death.
+ELIQUIS can cause bleeding, which can be serious, and may lead to death.
 This is because ELIQUIS is a blood thinner medicine that reduces blood clotting.
 While taking ELIQUIS, you may bruise more easily and it may take longer than usual for any bleeding to stop.

-Tell your doctor if you take any of these medicines.
+Tell your healthcare provider if you take any of these medicines.

 Spinal or epidural blood clots (hematoma)